-The UWOMJ publishes two full issues each year, comprising articles in all submission categories.
+The UWOMJ publishes two full issues in print each year, comprising articles in all submission categories.
 Each issue encompasses a particular theme, chosen by the editors.

-A non-themed Summer Supplement is also published online each year, comprising Case Reports only.
+A non-themed Summer Supplement is also published online each year.

 Article outlines are to be provided for approval by the UWOMJ prior to submission of the full article.
 The article does not need to be complete when submitting an outline.
 Deadlines for both outline submission and final article are available below.
 We accept Original Articles (1500 words) and Feature Articles (1500 words) for our two main issues, and these do not need to match the theme of the issue (though we’ll give bonus points if they do!).
 We also accept submissions in the form of Case Reports (1500 words) and Commentaries (1000 words).

-Summer Supplement – Case Reports (Call for submissions Spring 2017)
+Issue 87 Summer Supplement (Call for submissions Spring 2018)

-Please don’t hesitate to contact the Associate Editors at email@example.com if you have any questions or concerns at any point along this process.
+If you have any questions or concerns at any point along the submission process, please do no not hesitate to contact us at firstname.lastname@example.org.
 If anything is unclear about the guidelines, please let us know so that we can clarify them.

 The UWOMJ accepts submissions in the following categories: